rumbarrel64/MightyDoom/README.md

 # MightyDoom
-An N64 Demake of Mighty Doom
+A demake (remake for an older platform) of Mighty Doom for the Nintendo 64.

-Test Updating